RobGeada/FlightOptimize/README.md

 Version 3.0)
 Introduced UI for better UX and introduced many, many time optimizations.
 Now there is an inital setup time of ~100 seconds but on subsequent runnings of the program analysis is near instantaneous.
 This is due to saving the final results in parquet files, which have been commited.
-PLacing these parquet files in the same directory as FlightGUI.py will allow you to skip first time initializations and start playing with results, without needing the original data sets.
+Placing these parquet files in the same directory as FlightGUI.py will allow you to skip first time initializations and start playing with results, without needing the original data sets.